 Special Olympics North Carolina held its first Games in 1970 with 400 participants and has since grown to be recognized globally as one of the largest Special Olympics programs in the world.
 Nearly 40,000 children and adults with intellectual disabilities participate in Special Olympics North Carolina.

 A voluntary Board of Directors serves as the governing body for Special Olympics North Carolina and employs a President/CEO responsible for carrying out programs and activities.
-Twenty-four staff members based in five statewide offices work closely with volunteers to provide Special Olympics programs for people with intellectual disabilities.
+More than 25 staff members based in three statewide offices work closely with volunteers to provide Special Olympics programs for people with intellectual disabilities.

 Special Olympics North Carolina is a 501(c)(3) nonprofit organization operating under Federal Tax ID 56-1149607.
 Athletes in North Carolina are never charged a fee of any kind to participate in Special Olympics.
 Generous support from individuals, businesses, foundations, and civic groups helps fund the training facilities, uniforms, awards, equipment, transportation, and coaches’ education that are important to every athlete’s experiences.
 Support Special Olympics North Carolina today, and give the power of sport to one more athlete.